-Asking about career development gives employers an understanding of the kind of employee you will be and what value you will bring to the company.
 Are you interested in developing your skills?
 Will you work hard enough for a promotion?
-Employers want to hire candidates that are goal-orientated, ambitious and have a vision for their careers.
+Employers want to hire candidates who are goal-orientated, ambitious and have a vision for their careers.
 They need an employee who has a plan for their professional future, and objectives that align with the company goals.

-You should always define your career goals before any interview, regardless of whether this question will be asked or not.
-Knowing your professional ambitions will not only give you better guidance for your future, but this self-assurance will be relayed to the hiring managers, giving them a good first impression.
+You should always define your career goals before any interview, regardless whether this question will be asked or not.
+Knowing your professional ambitions won’t only give you better guidance for your future, but this self-assurance will also be relayed to the hiring managers, giving them a good first impression.